jleath/Gitlet/proj1/spec/proj1.md

 Add the follow command to NgornetUI:

-    zipf year: plots the count of every word vs. its rank on a log log plot.
+    zipf year: plots the count (or weight) of every word vs. its rank on a log log plot.

 Try it out (either using Plotter directly or with your NgordnetUI), and you should observe that the data lies on a straight line moving from the top left to the bottom right, at least up until it reaches a certain point where it drops off suddenly.
 This is straight line behavior is a surprising fact!
 Even more bizarre is the fact that this straight line has a slope of roughly -1 (you can observe this by seeing that the top left point and the bottom right point span the same number of orders of magnitude).